boson-joe/vimwintab/README.md

 To find out how to use the plugin see a brief [User Guide](https://github.com/boson-joe/vimwintab/wiki/Vimwintab-User-Guide#vimwintab-user-guide).

-To learn more about the plugin please refer to the [Table of Contents] section at the end of this file.
+To learn more about the plugin please refer to the [Table of Contents](https://github.com/boson-joe/vimwintab#table-of-contents) section at the end of this file.

-To see the license this plugin is distributed on go to [License].
+To see the license this plugin is distributed on go to [License](https://github.com/boson-joe/vimwintab/blob/master/license.txt)

 Description
 ----------